gabrielmsilva00/PlainTools/docs/_sources/index.rst

     A class that implements the Null Object Pattern by defining methods and operations that return neutral values or perform no actions.

     :Examples:
-        Null()
+        Nil = NULL()
-            - Returns an instance of the NULL class.
+            - Assigns an instance of the NULL class.
+            - Default instance is 'Null'.

         Null + 5
             - Performs a no-op and returns Null itself.